 SB 515 would have prevented borrowers from taking out more than four payday loans in a 12-month period.
 It would have also resulted in a stronger vetting of borrowers’ ability to pay the loans extended to them and additionally would have stretched the borrower grace repayment period before sky-high fees kicked in.

-As the measure did not pass‚ though‚ our Los Angeles bankruptcy lawyers have been meeting with a number of clients who have roped into these predatory‚ short-term loan arrangements.
+As the measure did not pass‚ though‚ our Woodland Hills bankruptcy lawyers have been meeting with a number of clients who have roped into these predatory‚ short-term loan arrangements.

 Recently‚ a number of states‚ have taken action to crack down on predatory payday loan operations‚ particularly those operating in states that have banned them.
 For example‚ New York has had a short-term loan interest rate cap of 16 percent since the mid-1970s.
 However‚ that hasn’t stopped payday lenders from extending loans to people at interest rates that in some cases top 500 to 1‚000 percent.

 That’s what makes these loans so dangerous.
 Some have argued they serve an important purpose for people who are living paycheck-to-paycheck and have an emergency expense.
 The problem is that when the interest rates are so high‚ people are tricked into believing they are paying down the principal balance when‚ in fact‚ they are barely even making a dent in the interest.
 It turns into a vicious cycle‚ with astronomical fees piling up in the process.

 The worst part is that these lenders are targeting those who can least afford it.